-Due to the new Sales Tax requirements, I will be not be selling anything to customers in Mass., Nebraska, New York, Ohio, Pennsylvania, Rhode Island, and Virginia until your State comes up with a reasonable small seller exemption from State sales tax collection.
+Pease read: Due to the new Sales Tax requirements, I will be not be selling anything to customers in Kansas, and Rhode Island, until your State comes up with a reasonable small seller exemption from State sales tax collection and/or their onerous notice requirements.
+This policy is subject to change since States are in the process of enacting new laws and changing current laws.
+Let me know if you are from one of the above States and I will check on updates from your State to see if they have enacted new legislation.

 Zanesville Stoneware Company, (ZSC), Zanesville, Ohio.
 In business from 1887-2002.
 The older stoneware, (1960's and earlier), is very collectible and sought after.
 Much of it is not marked, but most of it, especially earlier pieces, are very heavy, have thin runny glaze, distinctive yellowish clay on the bottom, and pinpops in the glaze.
 You can view the few marks that were used in J. Ran's book.
 According to the book on Zanesville pottery, this company did not like to mark their pottery because imported pottery had to be marked with the country of origin, therefore, Zanesville felt it was not necessary to mark their pottery since it was American made.
 Great to use indoors or out, and it fits just about any decor including modern!
 PS: The President of the Zanesville Pottery Co., K.L.
 Castor, (ZPC, not ZSC,) contacted me to say that ZSC is out of business, however, ZPC is in business.
 All of the items I have for sale are ZSC items.